pmndrs/react-spring/README.md

 <animated.div style={styles} />
 ```

+Just a small bit about us:

 * **Cross-Platform**: We support `react-dom`, `react-native`, `react-three-fiber`, `react-konva` & `react-zdog`.
 * **Versatile**: Be declarative with your animations or if you prefer, imperative.
 * **Spring-Physics First**: By default animation use springs for fluid interactivity, but we support durations with easings as well.

+There's a lot more to be had!
+Give it a try and find out.

 ## Getting Started